How to Fix Battlefield 6 Lagging Online

 What Is Lag in Battlefield 6?

-- Network Lag: Your connection to the server is slow or unstable.
+- Network Lag: Your connection to the server is slow or a right old mess.

 - Server Lag: EA servers are overloaded or regionally unstable.